rvost/PboSpy/README.md

 Preview of  signatures, keys and other binary files implemented with [Derek Tremblay's WPF Hexeditor](https://github.com/abbaye/WpfHexEditorControl), released under the Apache 2.0 license.

-Implementation of config search is based on [article](https://www.codeproject.com/Articles/1213031/Advanced-WPF-TreeViews-in-Csharp-VB-Net-Part-of-n) by Dirk Bahle and Alaa Ben Fatma and uses Dirk Bahle's [TreeLib](https://github.com/Dirkster99/TreeLib).
+Implementation of config search is based on [article](https://www.codeproject.com/Articles/1213031/Advanced-WPF-TreeViews-in-Csharp-VB-Net-Part-of-n) by Dirk Bahle and Alaa Ben Fatma.